bytebase/bytebase.com-old/content/blog/1-12-0-new-features.md

 The main change in the pricing this time is the Team Plan.
 Originally the cheapest plan also required an annual subscription of $4740.
 Under the new model, users can start from $19 / month and a monthly subscription.

-Since one of the core value propositions of Bytebase is collaboration between application developers and DBAs, and the collaboration-related features are mainly in the Team and Enterprise Plans, this pricing adjustment is also to allow more users to experience the collaboration capabilities provided by Bytebase.
+Since one of the core value propositions of Bytebase is the collaboration between application developers and DBAs, and the collaboration-related features are mainly in the Team and Enterprise Plans, this pricing adjustment will enable more users to experience the collaboration capabilities provided by Bytebase.

 For a formal engineering team developing serious products, we still recommend the Enterprise Plan.
 The capabilities of the Enterprise Plan have also been greatly enhanced in the past year.
 Attached is a feature comparison of the Enterprise Plan between 2022 and 2023 ⬇️